Bring your Mailchimp landing pages over to ConvertKit

 If you haven’t customized the look of your email form’s headings and body text, click the relevant text to load their design settings in the right sidebar.

 As for customizing the form fields, click them to update their labels, font colors, font sizes, and more in the right sidebar.

-On the other hand, click your button to update its button text.
+Additionally, you can click your subscribe button to update its button text.
 Then, use the button styles in the right sidebar to customize the look of your button.